Miler Magrath

-Miler Magrath (also Miler McGrath or Myler McGrath, Maolmhuire Mag Raith; c.
-1523 – 14 November 1622), was an Irish priest and archbishop born in County Fermanagh, Ireland.
+The Most Rev. Miler Magrath (also Miler McGrath or Myler McGrath, Maolmhuire Mag Raith; c.
+1523 – 14 November 1622) was a senior-ranking Irish prelate born in the Gaelic túath of Fermanagh in Ulster, the northern province in Ireland.
 He came from a family of hereditary historians to the O'Brien clan.
-He entered the Franciscan Order and was ordained to the Roman Catholic priesthood.
-The Vatican later appointed him the Bishop of Down and Connor in Ireland, but he converted to the Anglican Church of England (since the passage of the 'Irish Church Act 1869' the Anglican Church in Ireland is known as the 'Church of Ireland') and became the Protestant Archbishop of Cashel.
+He entered the Franciscan Order and was ordained to the Catholic priesthood.
+The Vatican later appointed him the Bishop of Down and Connor in Ireland, but he converted to the Anglican Church of Ireland, becoming the Protestant Archbishop of Cashel.
 Magrath is viewed with contempt by both Protestant and Catholic historians, owing to his ambiguous and corrupt activities during the Reformation.
 He also served as a member of the Parliament of Ireland.

 Early life and Catholic Bishop of Down and Connor

-Magrath was possibly born at or near Termon Magrath Castle just outside the village of Pettigo in what is now the south-east of County Donegal in Ulster.
-During Magrath's lifetime, Termon Magrath Castle and its surrounding area which included St Patrick's Purgatory was part of Fermanagh.
+Archbishop Magrath was probably born at or near the village of Pettigo in what is now the south-east of County Donegal in Ulster (he was not born at the current Termon McGrath Castle, just outside Pettigo, as that structure was not constructed until circa 1611).
+At Magrath's birth, and during most of his lifetime, Pettigo and the surrounding 'Termon Magrath' lands, which included St Patrick's Purgatory, were part of Fermanagh (Irish: Fir Manach), a túath or lordship in Gaelic Ireland.
+Most of Fermanagh later became part of County Fermanagh.
 Magrath became a Franciscan priest and spent his early life in Rome – "on the Capitoline" – whence he was sent on a mission to Ireland.
 It was believed that, on passing through England, he displayed his Catholic letters of authorisation to demand bribes for accepting the Reformation.
 In any case, he appears to have satisfied the authorities that his position as a Catholic bishop in Ireland would not preclude his valid assent to the Act of Supremacy.

 In October 1565, Magrath was appointed as the Roman Catholic Bishop of Down and Connor, although the temporalities were ruled over by his kinsman Shane O'Neill, chief of the O'Neill clan, whom he visited in 1566.

-In May 1567 he attended on the Lord Deputy of Ireland, Sir Henry Sidney, at Drogheda, where he agreed to conform to the reformed faith and to hold his See of the Crown.
-In 1569 John Merriman was appointed the Protestant Bishop of Down and Connor: Magrath held on to the Catholic See, before he was finally deprived of Down and Connor by Rome in 1580 for heresy and other matters; thus he had enjoyed dual appointments as Roman Catholic and Church of Ireland prelate for nine years.
+In May 1567, he attended on the Lord Deputy of Ireland, Sir Henry Sidney, at Drogheda, where he agreed to conform to the reformed faith and to hold his See from the Crown.
+In 1569, John Merriman was appointed the Protestant Bishop of Down and Connor: Magrath held on to the Catholic See, before he was finally deprived of Down and Connor by Rome in 1580 for heresy and other matters; thus he had enjoyed dual appointments as both a Catholic and a Church of Ireland prelate for nine years.